 Times Square — Causeway Bay

-The Times Square of Hong Kong is the beating heart of Causeway Bay, a multi-use complex of designer brands, Lane Crawford, city’super, and a food court.
+When it opened in 1994, Times Square was the first vertical mall in Hong Kong.
+It is since become the beating heart of Causeway Bay and is home to designer brands, Lane Crawford, city’super, and a food court.
 A popular tourist destination, the shopping mall offers a good mix of brands at moderate and high price points, with more accessible shops like Zara, Adidas, American Eagle, and Log-On.
 There’s even a co-baking space and local English-language bookshop Bookazine!
-Opening in 1994, Times Square was the first vertical mall in Hong Kong.

 Fashion Walk — Causeway Bay